Moira Kelly: Career

 She has since appeared in the films With Honors, Little Odessa, The Tie That Binds, and Dangerous Beauty, amongst others, and provided the adult voice of Nala in Disney's The Lion King, The Lion King II: Simba's Pride, and The Lion King 1½.
 In her independent film career, Kelly had the starring role of activist Dorothy Day in Entertaining Angels: The Dorothy Day Story and starred alongside Glenn Close in The Safety of Objects.
 She played Helen Keller in the made-for-TV movie Monday After the Miracle, which broadcast on November 15, 1998, on CBS.

 Kelly starred in the CBS drama To Have & to Hold opposite Jason Beghe before playing Mandy Hampton in the first season of The West Wing.
 In 2003, Kelly began playing single mother Karen Roe on the teen drama One Tree Hill.
 She also directed two episodes of the series: "Resolve" (2007) and "I Slept with Someone in Fall Out Boy and All I Got Was This Stupid Song Written About Me" (2006).
 In the fifth season, she ceased to be a regular cast member, but made guest appearances in the 100th episode and the sixth-season finale.
 She has made guest appearances in television shows such as Heroes, Law & Order, and Numb3rs.
 Kelly has also appeared in the films Remember the Daze, A Smile as Big as the Moon, Taken Back: Finding Haley, and Girl in the Bunker.

+Kelly reprised her role of Nala from the Disney animated movie series The Lion King in adventure video game Disney Dreamlight Valley released in 2023.

 Personal life

 On August 5, 2000, Kelly married Steve Hewitt, a Texas businessman.
 They have two children, a daughter Ella and a son Eamon.
-Kelly previously maintained a residence in Wilmington, North Carolina, for eleven years.
-They currently reside in Flower Mound, Texas.
+Kelly had previously maintained a residence in Wilmington, North Carolina, for eleven years.